• Skip to primary navigation

 Below you will find information about the Riverwalk, Museum Reach, King William Historic District, Brackenridge Park… and a San Antonio map.
 If you have more suggestions, let us know and we’ll try them on the next trip!

 By far, this has been our favorite thing to do.
-We get a hotel on the River Walk, walk to restaurants, take boat taxis and do a whole lot of people watching.
-From the River Walk in Downtown San Antonio, you can very easily…
+We get a hotel on the Riverwalk, walk to restaurants, take boat taxis and do a whole lot of people watching.

 • Take a Boat Ride